Last Updated on May 6, 2022

 Mozart Museum & Grave

 If you’re a big Mozart fan, you can also visit St. Marx Cemetery, where he was buried.
+As you walk through the cemetery, you’ll see many other famous graves, including that of Beethoven.
 Unfortunately, the cemetery is not in the most convenient location, as it is sandwiched behind a bend of the A23 Autobahn.

 However, once you make it through the main cemetery entrance at St. Marx Cemetery, it is easy to find the grave.
 Walk down the aisle of trees until it forks and then look left.
 You’ll also see a sign pointing to “Mozartgrab” (plot 179).